 The business case of most IoT solutions rely on devices that are functional for a long period of time.
 Depending on the technology and supplier choice, this will affect the long-term support.
 Cellular operators offer services on licensed frequencies that are backed by GSMA and 3GPP.
 We see that 2G and 3G networks are being sunsetted, while LTE and 5G will be around for many more years.
 LTE-M and NB-IoT are forward compatible in 5G and will have long term support in the industry.

-IoT will continue to evolve – as new technologies emerge, others are being sunsetted.
+As new technologies emerge and others are being sunsetted IoT will continue to evolve.
 It is crucial that your connectivity provider is not able to just meet your needs today, but is also preparing to meet them tomorrow.

 If you would like to learn more about how Tele2 IoT can meet your connectivity needs, please get in touch..